l-urk/icon307/README.md

 Or my tutorial here:

-download the .dll file from THIS REPOSITORY
-Put the s_foldericon file at C:\s_foldericon
+download the .dll file from THIS REPOSITORY and put the s_foldericon file at C:\s_foldericon

 Otherwise , make a new registry key at HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer Call "Shell Icons"